Growing Potatoes takes up

 Potatoes are also very prone to

-blight which can seriously damage the crop, especially if you want to
+blight which can seriously damage the

 store potatoes for a long time.
 Instead of spraying with